estebanfelipep/poland-next15-conferences-browser/STEPS.md

 ## Add Suspense

-- Let's just refresh some server component knowledge and wrap this client component in a suspense to provide a loading state while this promise resolved.
+- Let's just refresh some server component knowledge.
+But, don't worry, we are focusing on client side React today.
+Wrap this client component in a suspense to provide a loading state while this promise resolved.
 - Then, we can read it with use() to suspend the component while it resolves.
 - Now we unblocked the page and we have a nice loading state.
 We'll come back and enhance this later.